Reverse Cable Fly: Muscles Worked, How To Do and Form

 4. Raise your hands outward and upward in an arc motion, similar to the regular reverse cable fly.

-5. Squeeze your shoulder blades together at the top of the movement, pause for a moment.
+5. Squeeze your shoulders together at the top of the movement.

 2. Seated Reverse Cable Fly